ivarprudnikov/ivarprudnikov.com/long/_posts/2021-02-24-speech-fictional-story-about-pocket-mentor.md

 image_caption: Cat chasing a squirrel
 ---

+> This post is a fictional speculative story exploring themes of social isolation, technology, misinformation and radicalization.
+It does not represent advocacy or endorsement of the views or actions described.

 What if you had someone who could hold your hand at any time?
 Then would make you smile, cry, or laugh, would teach and even challenge you?

 I was in a terrible state, continually pondering about the job, family, home and all the related issues.
 Restless and exhausted all the time.
 I could not sleep and did not want to go anywhere.
 My mind was desperate for a change.
 It was that exact period when Our relationship has begun.